 You will know the different types classified according to their morphological and semantic structure, graphed with very famous logos that you probably already know.

-If you are a graphic designer, this guide will serve to reinforce your knowledge and incorporate some aspects that perhaps you did not know.
+If you are a graphic designer, this guide will help you to reinforce your knowledge and incorporate some aspects that you may not have known about.

 I welcome you and hope you enjoy it.